mdn/yari/deployer/aws-lambda/README.md

 yarn serve
 ```

 This will start a server at <http://localhost:7000>.
-It's meant to work as similar
+It's meant to work much
-as it can to code when run within Lambda@Edge.
+the same as when our Lambda@Edge function is run within AWS.
 To test it, try:

 ```sh
 curl -I http://localhost:7000/EN-us/docs/Foo/